MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 {

-Print("Sell signal candidate: price reached the upper band");
+Print("Sell signal candidate: price has reached the upper band");

 }